pmcfadin/cassandra_ai_accelerator/README.md

 ### Todo List
  - Allow for Local LLM usage.
 Privacy concerns
- - Fine tune an LLM for this specific task (Better answers)
+ - Fine-tune an LLM for this specific task (Better answers)
  - Make the use case exploration interactive for more specific use cases
  - Allow for either Astra or Cassandra targets (Shouldn't be hard.
 Just change the connect type)
  - Add more types of reports.
 SAI conversion.
 Schema optimization
  - Analyze data and suggest how data could be vectorized
- - (Stretch) Create sample code for LlangChain or LlamaIndex or ...
+ - (Stretch) Create sample code for LangChain or LlamaIndex or ...
 ---
 ### Sample report output